zcrayman/tut-data/2/README.md

 ```

 `@Configuration` marks the class as a Spring Configuration/Java Config class, able to generate part of a Spring ApplicationContext.

-`@EnableMongoRepositories` is part of Spring Data, and works to construct the repository implementation discussed earlier.
+`@EnableMongoRepositories` is part of Spring Data Mongo, and works to construct the repository implementation discussed earlier.
 The values passed into the annotation
 select the class(es) that we want to be considered.
 In this case, only `MenuItemRepository` is to be considered, and so it is referred to explicitly.

 The guts of the configuration deal with connecting to MongoDB.
-Creating a Mongo driver connection and a MongoTemplate to wrap it.
+It creates a Mongo driver connection and a MongoTemplate to wrap it.

 The auto generated Repositories use the MongoTemplate created here to connect to MongoDB.

-Run the test again, it should now pass cleanly.
+Run the test again, it should pass cleanly.

 Congratulations!
 You have a working repository, without having to actually implement it yourself.

-It only does CRUD.
+It only does [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete).
 Is that enough?

 ## Extend the Repository with a Custom Finder

 A late breaking requirement has been uncovered!
+(Ever deal with that?)

 Users are going to be given the opportunity to select dishes by the names of the ingredients that they contain.

-Looking at MenuItem, the document that is stored in MongoDB will look similar to
+Looking at MenuItem, the document that is stored in MongoDB will look similar to this:

 ```json
 {